omept/reposvc/README.md

 │   └── *.sql             # Database migration scripts
 │   └── seed_data.go      # Script to seed the database with initial data
 ├── docker-compose.yml    # Docker Compose for multi-container setup
-└── README.md             # This file
+├── Dockerfile            # Dockerfile to containerize the application └── README.md             # This file
 ```